HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_webhooks.md

 - This helps you to improve the security of your notifications.
 - The secret is sent with every event, allowing you to verify that the events.
 - There will be no response body, only the HHTP code.
+- If the webhook secret is updated successfully, the API will return a 200 HTTP response with no payload.
+- When you update your webhook secret you will receive a notification of ` "type" : "webhook-test"`.

 ## Delete your Webhook